Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• During the last 3 years, the average time in days below previous high water mark is 76 days, which is lower, thus better than the value of 181 days from the benchmark.
+• The average time in days below previous high water mark over 5 years of NASDAQ 100 Strategy is 54 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.

 Performance (YTD)